FerrenaAlexander/FerrenaAlexander.github.io/_pages/about.md

 I am a computational biologist interested in the intersection of technology and science, especially with regard to health.
 I am highly proficient in R and transcriptomic data analysis.
 I am also interested and skilled in general data analysis and machine learning, especially in the realm of clinical data.

 I have long been interested in translational research, biotechnology, and pharmaceuticals.
-I received a competitve fellowship called the PhD in Clinical Investigation at Einstein which supports clinical and translational research, offers formal biostatistics training, and funded most of my PhD.
+I received a highly competitive fellowship called the PhD in Clinical Investigation at Einstein which supports clinical and translational research, offers formal biostatistics training, and funded most of my PhD.
 I founded and led an omics-oriented educational and networking society, the Einstein Montefiore Omics Club.
 Additionally, I served as vice-president of the Einstein Biotech Club.

 I am a nature lover and an animal lover, and share my home with a little cat named Primrose and two aquariums.